PKizzle/dns/cmd/atomdns/handlers/tsig/README.md

 With _tsig_, you can define TSIG secret keys.
 Using those keys, _tsig_ validates incoming TSIG messages.
 This is only done for notifies and zone transfers.
-It does not itself sign messages; it is up to the respective handler sending them to the keys defined by _tsig_.
-See the "Context" section.
+It does not itself sign messages; it is up to the respective handler sending those to use the data added to the context by _tsig_.
+See the "Context" section for details.

 # Syntax